 How do I initiate automatic utility payments?
-For automatic debit from your checking account, simply print out and complete an Authorization Agreement and then submit this form along with a cancelled check to the Administrative Services Department during normal business hours.
+For automatic debit from your checking account, simply print out and complete an Authorization Agreement and then submit this form along with a canceled check to the Administrative Services Department during normal business hours.
 Or, if you prefer, you can also pay your utility bills online via E-Pay.
 The State receives a service charge in proportion to the amount of your bill.

 How do I drop my payment off during non-business hours?
 The City has a utility payment drop box for CITY UTILITY BILLS.
 If your payment is on time, you can drop it in the box located in the City Hall parking lot, 475 Main Street.
 Put your check or money order, and payment stub in the envelope provided so they do not get separated.